 - When your lease is over, you can choose between buying the vehicle and trading it in for another.

-- You may have a lower down payment because you're only financing the depreciation that occurs during the lease term, which is typically 36 months, plus taxes and fees.
+- You may have a lower down payment because you're only financing the depreciation that occurs during the lease term plus taxes and fees.

 Potential ownership with a Loan